itswhisp/hana/kde/README.md

 if you prefer to install it manually, you can do so by copying the `.colors` file to your local `~/.local/share/color-schemes/` directory

-## note

-hana for kde does not come with any custom styles or window decorations, it only comes as a color scheme

 ## requirements

-this color scheme was made with and tested using kde plasma 6. while compatibility for plasma 5 has not been tested, it *may* work. however, they arent oficially supported
+this color scheme was made with and tested using kde plasma 6. while compatibility for plasma 5 has not been tested, it *may* work. however, it isnt oficially supported